vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 You can import Amazon CloudWatch metrics as business metrics to view alongside Cost Reports.
 See the [Per Unit Costs](/per_unit_costs#importing-from-cloudwatch) documentation for more information.

-## Network Flow Reports
+## VPC Flow Logs: Network Flow Reports

-For any network-enabled resource, [Network Flow Reports](/network_flow_reports) provide visibility by source and destination to the flows within your network that are driving costs.
-See the documentation for information on how to enable these reports and view data transfer costs for AWS services.
+For network-enabled resources, Network Flow Reports provide visibility by source and destination to the flows within your network that are driving costs.
+See the [documentation](/network_flow_reports) for information on how to enable these reports and view data transfer costs for AWS services.